locaulker/03-advanced-react/TUTORIAL.md

 import Starter from "./tutorial/03-conditional-rendering/starter/02-multiple-returns-fetch-data.jsx"
 ```

-Unlike for example Axios, by default, the fetch() API does not consider HTTP status codes in the 4xx or 5xx range to be errors.
+Unlike Axios, for example, by default the built-in fetch() API does not consider HTTP status codes in the 4xx or 5xx range to be errors.
 Instead, it considers these status codes to be indicative of a successful request,

 ```js
 try {